pascaldekloe/redis/README.md

 		log.Print("demo_list update error: ", err)
 		return
 	}
-	log.Printf("demo_list has %d elements now", newLen)
+	log.Printf("demo_list has %d elements", newLen)
 }
 ```

 ## Performance

-A local Unix domain socket connection is roughly twice as fast as TCP.
+Unix domain sockets are roughly twice as fast as TCP.
 The following results were measured on a E5-1650 v2 (from the year 2013).

 ```